 As a health care worker, you may be exposed to sources of infection.
 These may be transmitted in three ways.
 First, you can come into contact with an infected person’s blood or body fluids.
-You also can come into contact with infectious materials.
-The second form is droplets, such as a cough or sneeze.
+This also includes droplets from a cough or sneeze.
+You can come into contact with infectious materials.
 The last way infections are spread is through the air.

 You can protect yourself from infection by:

 - Following the infection control guidelines in your workplace.

 - Using protective gear, such as gloves, goggles, and/or masks.

 - Treating all blood and body fluids as though they are infectious.

 - Handling and disposing of needles and sharp instruments correctly.

 Infections and diseases can spread through blood and certain body fluids.
 The main sources are blood, vomit, semen, vaginal discharge, breast milk, and pus.
 Internal fluids, like from the lungs, heart, or stomach, also can transmit disease.
 Clear fluids, such as tears, saliva, sweat, and urine, contain little or no threat for infection.
 They cannot transmit infection unless mixed with blood.